Get

 Let’s face it: Most cats don’t like to swim.
 However, that doesn’t mean you can avoid putting your cat in the water altogether, especially if you plan to take them boating.

 Your cat must have at least some swim practice before going on a long trip.
-This should be done in their life vest because they will be wearing them on the boat.
+This should be done in their life vest because they will be wearing it on the boat.

-Get your cat around water at least a few times before you leave the shore.
+Get your cat around water at least a few times before you leave the shore, but do not force them to do anything they don’t like.

 3. Utilize a Ladder or Rope